faithy80/fsd-project/README.md

 * Django has excellent documentation as it was developed by a newspaper at the beginning.
 * Django uses Python Web-framework.
 Python is one of the easiest languages to learn.
 Its simplicity allows us to create, modify, and debug backend codes and frontend templates easily.
 * Django is optimized for search engines.
 Django works with URLs rather than IP addresses.
-Easy to add them to search engines without the need for conversion.
+It is easy to add them to search engines without the need for conversion.
 * Django is highly scalable.
 Only the necessary features need to be implemented.
 It suits both small and large projects.
-* Django is very versatile in its way.
+* Django is very versatile in its own way.
 The logical structure (MVT, Model-View-Template) is a bit strict but it gives a stable fundamental for the developers.
 * Django offers high-level security.
 The sensitive information remains hidden at all times.
 Also, the csrf security tokens allow the users to pass information to the backend in a secure way.
 * Django provides an automated testing environment.
 Writing unit tests makes debugging easier and helps to understand defensive programming.
 The tests are useful at creating error-proof applications as the code can be tested thoroughly.
 * Django provides rapid development.
 The framework already has a lot of built-in features.
 Also, external applications can be added to the project from [pypi.org](https://pypi.org/) to speed-up the development.